Summerjay0401/tech-blog-mvc/README.md

 ## Installation

-get the node package dependencies
+- get the node package dependencies -> `npm i`
-`npm i`
+- update the file with your database credentials
-update the file with your database credentials `.env.EXAMPLE` to `.env`
+- `.env.EXAMPLE` to `.env`
-In your mysql cli
+- In your mysql cli, run the script to generate the `blog_db` database using the `./db schema.sql`
-run the script to generate the `blog_db` database using the `./db/schema.sql` `npm run seed` to generate the tables and seeds
+- `npm run seed` to generate the tables and seeds
-`npm run dev` to run the server with nodemon or
+- `npm run dev` to run the server with nodemon or
-`npm run start` for a normal server start
+- `npm run start` for a normal server start

 ## Screenshots